-- (a) Within 30 days of registration, a Participating Employer shall provide the following information to the Administrator for each Eligible Employee: - (1) Eligible Employee's full legal name; - (2) Eligible Employee's Social Security Number or Individual Taxpayer Identification Number; - (3) Eligible Employee's date of birth; - (4) Eligible Employee's mailing address; - (5) Eligible Employee's phone number, if available; and - (6) Eligible Employee's email address(es), if available. - (b) For each Eligible Employee hired by a Participating Employer after registering with the Program, the Participating Employer shall provide the information specified in subsection (a) to the Administrator within 30 days of the Eligible Employee's hire date. - (c) Participating Employers shall remit each Participating Employee's Contribution each payroll period to the Administrator at the applicable Contribution Rate.
-The Contribution Rate shall be established by the Participating Employee and reported to the Employer by the Administrator through the Program's website (employer.calsavers.com). - (1) Participating Employers shall remit all withheld Compensation to the Administrator as soon as administratively practicable, not to exceed seven business days from the date of deduction. - (d) Participating Employers shall not: - (1) Require, endorse, encourage, prohibit, restrict, or discourage employee participation in the Program. - (2) Provide Participating Employees or Beneficiaries of deceased Participating Employees advice or direction regarding investment choices, Contribution Rates, participation in Automatic Escalation, or any other decision about the Program. - (3) Remit any Contributions for any Eligible Employee who opted out of the Program. - (4) Exercise any authority, control, or responsibility regarding the Program other than as set forth in this Section.
+- (a) Within 30 days of registration, a Participating Employer shall provide the following information to the Administrator for each Eligible Employee: - (1) Eligible Employee's full legal name; - (2) Eligible Employee's Social Security Number or Individual Taxpayer Identification Number; - (3) Eligible Employee's date of birth; - (4) Eligible Employee's mailing address; - (5) Eligible Employee's phone number, if available; and - (6) Eligible Employee's email address(es), if available. - (b) For each Eligible Employee hired by a Participating Employer after it has registered registering with the Program, the Participating Employer shall provide the same information included specified in subsection (a) to the Administrator within 30 days of the Eligible Employee's hire date. - (c) Participating Employers shall ensure the Employee Information Packet is delivered to all Eligible Employees no later than 30 days after complying with subsection (a) or (b).
+Participating Employers shall satisfy this obligation by providing the Program with contact information for their Eligible Employees.
+The Program will deliver the packet directly to the Eligible Employees using the provided contact information. - (d)(c) Participating Employers shall remit each Participating Employee's Contribution each payroll period to the Administrator at the applicable Contribution Rate.
+The Contribution Rate shall be established by the Participating Employee and reported to the Employer by the Administrator through the Program's website (employer.calsavers.com). - (1) Participating Employers shall remit all withheld Compensation withheld to the Administrator as soon as administratively possible practicable, not to exceed seven business days from the date of deduction.

+(e)(d) Participating Employers shall not:

+- (1) Require, endorse, encourage, prohibit, restrict, or discourage employee participation in the Program. - (2) Provide Participating Employees or Beneficiaries of deceased Participating Employees advice or direction regarding investment choices, Contribution Rates, participation in Automatic Escalation, or any other decision about the Program. - (3) Remit any Contributions for any Eligible Employee who opted out of the Program. - (4) Exercise any authority, control, or responsibility regarding the Program other than as set forth in this Section.

-Note - Authority Cited: Sections 100010 and 100048, Government Code.
+Note - Authority Cited: Sections 100010 and 100048, California Government Code.

-Reference: Sections 100000, 100012, 100014, 100032, 100034, 100043 and 100046, Government Code.
+Reference: Sections 100000, 100012, 100014, 100032, 100034, 100043 and 100046, California Government Code.